Gant is Groovy

 Ealier distributions are available at http://dist.codehaus.org/gant/distributions as are snapshots of the next release, if available.

-Gant is the main tool for working with the Gant checkout, but (obviously the first time you want to install Gant from a checkout there is no Gant to build and install Gant.
+Gant is the main tool for working with the Gant source, but (obviously ) the first time you want to install Gant there may not be a Gant installation to build and install Gant.
 To cover this situation there is an Ant build script for bootstrapping.

 If you give it a go and have some feedback, do let me know either on the Gant User mailing list or perhaps the Groovy User mailing list, or by direct email to me firstname.lastname@example.org

 If you have any issues with Gant then please add a JIRA issue into the Gant JIRA at Codehaus.
 The URL is http://jira.codehaus.org/secure/CreateIssue!default.jspa